Religion in Kosovo: Statistics

 Religious map of Kosovo in 2011 by settlements.

 According to the 2012 European Social Survey, the population of Kosovo was about 88% Muslim, 5.8% Catholic, 2.9% Eastern Orthodox, 2.9% irreligious, 0.1% Protestant and 0.4% another religion.

 In 2010, according to Pew Research Center, Kosovo had 93.8% Muslims and 6.1% Christians (mainly Orthodox but also Catholics and even Protestants).
 The remaining 0.1% seem to be mostly the unaffiliated but also the other religions, in particular Judaism.
 In 2007, the US International Religious Freedom Report said that "the last credible census was taken in the 1980s", and that the religious demographics had to be estimated.
 The Report found that Islam was the predominant faith in Kosovo, "professed by most of the majority ethnic Albanian population, the Bosniak, Gorani, and Turkish communities, and some of the Roma—Ashkali—Egyptian community".
-About 100,000–120,000 people were Serbs, and these were largely Serbian Orthodox.
+About 100,000 people were Serbs and these were largely Eastern Orthodox.
 Approximately 3.4% of ethnic Albanians were Catholics, whereas Protestants comprised a minority of less than 1%.
 There were only two known families of Jewish origin and no reliable data for atheists.
 It is also likely that there are some Eastern Orthodox Albanians in Kosovo.
 However, with current tension between Kosovars and Serbs, they may feel as if they do not want to identify as Eastern Orthodox, as they may be thought of as "Serbs" because of their Eastern Orthodox status.
 If so, they are not represented in the census.
 Furthermore, the report claimed that religion was "not a significant factor in public life.
 Religious rhetoric was largely absent from public discourse in Muslim communities, mosque attendance was low, and public displays of conservative Islamic dress and culture were minimal".